-Applicants shall provide a completed medical examination form supplied by the Council and complete by their own General Practitioner on first application and every 5 years thereafter until aged 65 when annual examinations are required.
-Licence holders with certain medical conditions (for example certain neurological conditions) may also be required to submit annual forms and adhere to additional requirements in order for them to retain their drivers' licence
+Applicants shall provide a completed medical examination form supplied by the Council and complete by their own General Practitioner on first application then the age of 45 and every 5 years thereafter until aged 65 when annual examinations are required.
+Licence holders with certain medical conditions (for example certain neurological conditions) may also be required to submit annual forms and adhere to additional requirements in order for them to retain their drivers' licence.